noahmuler/Little_Lemon/README.md

 ### Before running the server check the following:

 1. Run the following commands in the terminal:
-    - Change directory to the project folder using cd, (**Note:** folder will contain 'Pipfile' and 'Pipfile.lock')
+    - Change directory to the project folder using cd.
+      (**Note:** folder will contain 'Pipfile' and 'Pipfile.lock')
         - for example `cd Little_Lemon/LittleLemon`
     - `pipenv shell` or `python3 pipenv shell`
     - `pipenv install` or if error? `pip install`